HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-bgc, --backgroundColor` Color of the background.
 Ex: ff0000 or red.
 Default: 000000 (black)

-Color names are equal to the named colors supported by HTML and CSS.
-Colors must be written in lower camel case, ex. `hotPink` not `HotPink`.
-[Overview of named colors](https://htmlcolorcodes.com/color-names/).
+Color names are equal to the named colors supported by HTML and CSS: [Overview of named colors](https://htmlcolorcodes.com/color-names/).